 The ability to conduct certain tests and screenings from home have become increasingly popular and more efficient in the last couple of years, and that’s especially true for at-home direct-to-consumer genetic testing.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“While the self-test is easy to complete, and you can do it conveniently from your home, its usefulness is limited,” cautions Holly Pederson, MD, Director of Medical Breast Services.
+“While the self-test is easy to complete, and you can do it conveniently from your home, its usefulness is limited,” cautions breast cancer specialist Shimoli Barot, MD.

-When you’re of Ashkenazi descent, your chance of having a BRCA1 or BRCA2 gene mutation is an alarming 1 in 40, compared to one in 400 to 500 for the general population.
+When you’re of Ashkenazi descent, your chance of having a BRCA1 or BRCA2 gene mutation is an alarming 1 in 40, compared to 1 in 400 to 500 for the general population.

-“The DNA self-test is a pretty good screen for most Jewish people, but it may not go far enough,” says Dr. Pederson.
-It screens for the BRCA1 and BRCA2 mutations that account for 80 to 90 percent of the cancer-causing mutations seen in the Jewish community.
+“The DNA self-test is a pretty good screening for most people with Ashkenazi Jewish ancestry, but it may not go far enough,” notes Dr. Barot.

-Dr. Pederson recommends working with a genetic counselor regardless of ancestry if you have:
+Dr. Barot recommends working with a genetic counselor regardless of ancestry if you have:

 The genetic counselor can help you understand which test is best, anticipate possible results, discuss risk reduction strategies and interpret test results.

+“Finding out you are at high risk for breast or ovarian cancer is worrying but it also allows you a best path forward,” reassures Dr. Barot.
 “Having a relationship with a healthcare provider beforehand that you can turn to afterward — especially if the news is rough — is important.
-I think that’s really missed with the at-home testing.”
+I think that’s really missed with at-home testing.”